JakubTabor/JavaScript_basics/README.md

 * We can run the instructions one after another dividing them with semicolons

 # Now i gonna create couple buttons for my future project
+* There will be add button, which increases quantity, button which show current quantity